-&lt;sup>4 Any receptor receiving at least a 5 dB(A) reduction due to the proposed barrier
+4 Any receptor receiving at least a 5 dB(A) reduction due to the proposed barrier

-&lt;sup>5 Ratio of actual build cost of a barrier per benefitted receptor to the adjusted allowable cost per benefitted receptor.
+5 Ratio of actual build cost of a barrier per benefitted receptor to the adjusted allowable cost per benefitted receptor.
 This is used to determine if a barrier can be found cost effective through cost averaging.
 For a single noise abatement measure to be considered as part of a cost averaging solution, this ratio must not exceed 2.0 (the cost of noise abatement per benefitted receptor may not exceed two times the adjusted allowable noise abatement cost per benefitted receptor).

 Forty-one noise barrier locations were studied within this section.
-Of the forty-one barriers, three were found to not be feasible (B12, B29, B47), and nine were found to be not reasonable.
-Of the nine barriers found to be not reasonable, two were found to not meet the IDOT noise reduction criterion (B11 and B21), and seven were found to be not cost effective (B21, B22, B23, B24, B25, B26, and B43).
-The twenty-nine remaining noise barriers, which include extensions of existing noise barriers, were found to be feasible and reasonable as stand-alone noise barriers.
+Of the forty-one barriers, three were found to not be feasible (B12, B29, B47), and eight were found to be not reasonable.
+Of the eight barriers found to be not reasonable, two were found to not meet the IDOT noise reduction criterion (B11 and B21), and six were found to be not cost effective (B22, B23, B24, B25, B26, and B43).
+The thirty remaining noise barriers, which include extensions of existing noise barriers, were found to be feasible and reasonable as stand-alone noise barriers.